 Watermelon sticks are probably the most uncommon cut, but they are perfect for feeding younger kids who have too small of hands to hold onto a big slice.

-- Slice the Watermelon Halves in One Direction – Place the watermelon flat side down on the cutting board.
-Slice it into 1-inch thick pieces from one side to the other.
+- Slice the watermelon in one direction – Place the flesh-side down of the half on a cutting board.
+Slice 1-inch thick slices from one side to the other.

-- Cut the Watermelon in the Opposite Direction – Turn the watermelon halfway and slice in the opposite direction, making small cube-sized shapes with the rind and forming 3-4 inch long watermelon sticks.
+- Repeat in the other direction – Rotate the watermelon and slice in the opposite direction.
+This will make cube-sized shapes within the rind and form long watermelon sticks.
 Enjoy!

 Bonus!
 How to Make Watermelon Balls

-Melon balls are such a fancy way to up level some of your favorite watermelon recipes.
+Melon balls are such a fancy way to level up some of your favorite watermelon recipes.
 To make them, all you’ll need is a melon baller or a typical tablespoon.
+An ice cream scoop will work, too!

-- Slice the Bottom off the Melon – To make the watermelon half stable enough to stand flesh side up, cut off the round ends from both halves to create flat, sturdy bottoms.
+- Cut off the bottom of the melon – To make the watermelon sturdy and stable enough to stand, cut off the round bottom ends from both halves.

-- Make the Melon Balls – Now that your watermelon half is standing up straight, use the melon baller or tablespoon to scoop out balls.
-To do so, place dig the baller into the flesh deep and at a diagonal.
-Rotate it 360 degrees until a ball forms.
-Repeat until you’ve sufficiently scooped all the flesh out of each halve.
+- Make the melon balls – Use the melon baller, tablespoon, or ice cream scoop to scoop out balls.
+Dig the utensil into the flesh deep and diagonally.
+Rotate it until a ball forms.
+Repeat until you’ve scooped out all the watermelon flesh.
 Enjoy!

 Different Ways to Use Watermelon

-While juicy watermelon is one of the most healthy snacks out there as-is, it’s also great in so many different recipes.
-Check out a few ideas here to inspire you…
+While juicy watermelon is one of the most healthy snacks out there, it’s also great added into so many different recipes.
+Here are a few ideas to inspire you.

 - Spicy Watermelon Salad – Toss half a watermelon (cut into chunks) with Tajin (a Mexican-style sweet and spicy chili seasoning) for a puckery snack.